Fundamentals of AI-Assisted Software Development

 Key Takeaways

-Definition: Hallucinations are confidently presented but factually incorrect or fabricated pieces of information.
+Definition: Hallucinations are confidently stated but factually wrong or invented pieces of information.
 Models do not "know" when they do not know something.

-Cause: Stem from their probabilistic nature.
-Models generate the most plausible continuation based on training data, not on factual correctness.
+Cause: They stem from the model's probabilistic nature.
+Models generate the most plausible continuation from their training data, not the factually correct one.

-Verification mindset: In development, "Verify and Validate" must be practiced.
-AI-generated code is a starting point, not the ultimate truth.
+Verification mindset: Adopt a "verify and validate" habit.
+AI-generated code is a starting point, not the final word.

-IDE Tooling: Linters, tests, and type-checking are crucial for quickly identifying faulty code.
+IDE tooling: Linters, tests, and type-checking are vital for catching faulty code quickly.

 Strategic implication: AI is a probabilistic partner, not an oracle.
-A robust development workflow relies on continuous verification and critical questioning.
+A robust workflow rests on continuous verification and a healthy dose of scepticism.

 Video 4: Tokens & Pricing